 Sanctuary jurisdictions may argue that their immigrant-friendly policies strive to protect all residents from abusive law enforcement practices as a matter of safety and individual liberty.
-Sanctuary cities with Home Rule status may further argue that their policies fall within the doubtful or twilight zone, which separates matters that are clearly municipal are clearly of municipal concern from those that are not."
-Id. at 675 (citing Clayton v.
-State, 38 Ariz.
-135, 148 (1931).
-The Court in Brnovich also failed to properly investigate the case law upon which the Court relied.
-Each case that involved the so-called state police powers concerned situations in which the statewide interest in question was either the provision of adequate police protection and public safety for citizens or the protection of citizens from local laws criminalizing conduct state law had not deemed to be criminal activity.
-For example, in Luhrs, the Supreme Court of Arizona held that the statewide interest in public safety officer wages and pensions trumped local interest in the same issue because "the preservation of order and the protection of life and property and the suppression of crime are primary functions of the state; [and] the entire state is interested in these matters."
-Luhrs v.
-City of Phoenix, 83 P.2d 238, 288 (Ariz.
-1938).
-Importantly, the court found a statewide interest because the state statute in question enhanced public safety whereas the local statute threatened to diminish it.
+Sanctuary cities with Home Rule status may further argue that their policies fall within the doubtful or twilight zone, which separates matters that are clearly municipal concerns from those that are not.
+A strict construction of state power over Home Rule cities may tip the scales in cities' favor, especially in cases where state authority infringes on individual liberties.

+In other words, these cases turn on what kind of preemption states seek to impose on recalcitrant cities.
+It is one thing to secure local cooperation through carefully crafted laws directed at specific state-level problems with well-documented justifications; it is another to threaten local jurisdictions with staggering financial and legal diminish it.
 Id. at 286.
 Likewise, in City of Scottsdale v.
 State, the Court of Appeals of Arizona ruled in favor of the statewide interest to allow sign walkers on sidewalks because it found that the state had an interest in protecting its citizens from criminalization when they engaged in public activities on public walkways.
 City of Scottsdale v.
 State, 352 P.3d 936, 940 (Ariz.
 Ct.
 App.
 2015); see also State v.
 Coles, 324 P.3d 859, 860 (Ariz.
 Ct.
 App.
 2014) (holding that a local law criminalizing public intoxication violated and was preempted by a state statute prohibiting local ordinances that penalize or impose sanctions for intoxication).

-^{366.} See cases cited supra note 365.
+369. See cases cited supra note 368.

-^{367.} See infra Part IV.
+370. See infra Part IV.